 Page text is the usual bread and butter which you expect on every website.
 Media is also expected on every site, but in varying quantities.
 This would consist of photos, slideshows, embedded videos, or page graphics like icons.

 In order to merge a single website for all screen sizes you’ll need to have fluid page content.
 Sometimes you can just remove excess content but this won’t always be a solution.
 So instead you’ll need to handle images and typography by resizing down small enough to fit into the screen, but large enough for visitors to comprehend.

 J Taylor Design uses a grid-style graphic system to display recent work.
 When scaled down smaller the page breaks each image into a block segment.
-These are placed one on top of another and stream down the page vertically.
-Content is then arranged accordingly onto each section.
+These are placed one on top of another and streamed down the page vertically.
+Content is then arranged accordingly for each section.

 Repeating tiled backgrounds are scaled to fit the container, icons are scaled together, and the page text itself is squeezed down smaller.
 It’s a terrific example of keeping one consistent design without sacrificing many page elements in the process.

 Also the Xigen Studio website has lots of background media including animated elements.
 These are all still fully present in the responsive layout and even run perfectly on my old iPhone 4.
 The embedded video content also scales naturally and will be playable on HTML5-supported mobile browsers.